hwsel/tzslicer/README.md

 This is a preliminary version of the source code for TZSlicer based on our HOST 2018 publication: "TZSlicer: Security-Aware Dynamic Program Slicing for Hardware Isolation".
 Further updates of the code will be provided to this site as the project continues.
+Please direct your questions and comments to hwselunl@gmail.com.

 # TZSlicer